Declare the eligibility of grain at delivery

 Producer responsibilities at delivery

-You will need to sign a declaration form for your first delivery of the crop year at each primary elevator you deliver to.
-The same process applies to producer cars.
+You will need to sign a declaration form at least once every crop year for each licensed grain company you deliver to.
+This declaration applies to all grain types, and where applicable all classes, that you will deliver to that company and must be made at or before the first delivery of the year.
+The same process applies to producer cars if you are selling grain to a licensed grain company.
 If you are using a producer car administrator, sign the form and send it to the administrator.
-If you are self-administering your producer cars, send your signed form to the terminal elevator before your delivery.
+If you are self-administering your producer cars, send your signed form to the grain company before your delivery.

-If someone is hauling grain for you, you are responsible for ensuring that:
+If someone is hauling grain for you, you are responsible for ensuring the following:

 - you have signed a declaration form at that elevator before your delivery or sent a signed form with the load of grain being delivered

-- the person hauling your grain knows the class of grain being delivered
+- the person hauling your grain knows the kind (and class, if applicable) of the grain being delivered

 The elevator receiving your grain will keep grain samples for random testing and monitoring as required.